-C-CAP New York held its final competition on March 30, 2019.
+C-CAP New York held its cooking competition on March.
 NY1 TV covered the event; view it here.

 Under the discerning eye of volunteer professional judges – including Sara Moulton, protégée of Julia Child, and TV host, author, and former executive chef of Gourmet Magazine; French Master Chef Hervé Laurent, whose career spans from Le Cordon Bleu to the Institut Paul Bocuse and now to Maître Cuisinier de France; head judge Toni Robertson, originally from Burma and now director of Food and Beverage at the Four Seasons Hotel in New York; and C-CAP alumni – these enthusiastic high school seniors prepared chicken chasseur, pommes tournées, and crêpes with crème patissière and strawberries.
 During the intense, two-hour competition, taste and presentation as well as texture, technique, cleanliness, organization, and speed were all rated.
 As C-CAP founder Richard Grausman said, “Speed is part of our industry.”
 He urged the young competitors to push themselves hard, to finish in 1 ½ hours if they could.
 “Taste along the way,” he encouraged.